-Under article 21 of the Law, the agreements, decisions or concerted practices of article 1 paragraph 1 of the Law, must be notified by the contracting parties to the HCC within 30 days from their conclusion, adoption or execution.
-Failure to notify results in loss for each contracting party of the benefit of an exemption under article 1 paragraph 3 of the Law and a fine of at least €15,000 and up to 10 per cent of the gross turnover of the undertaking for the current or the previous financial year.
+Under article 21 of the Law, the agreements, decisions or concerted practices of article 1(1) of the Law, must be notified by the contracting parties to the HCC within 30 days from their conclusion, adoption or execution.
+Failure to notify results in loss for each contracting party of the benefit of an exemption under article 1(3) of the Law and a fine of at least €15,000 and up to 10 per cent of the gross turnover of the undertaking for the current or the previous financial year.
 Although the Law does not specify, the practice to date shows that it is the national, not the worldwide, turnover of the undertaking concerned that is taken into account.

-Under article 11 of the Law, following an application to the Directorate General for Competition of the HCC by any interested party for negative clearance, the HCC may certify that, according to the information and evidence in its possession, no violation of article 1 paragraph 1 of the Law exists.
+Under article 11 of the Law, following an application to the HCC's directorate general for competition by any interested party for negative clearance, the HCC may certify that, according to the information and evidence in its possession, no violation of article 1(1) of the Law exists.
 The application for a negative clearance is submitted simultaneously with the notification of an agreement.
 Negative clearance may also be applied for agreements that will be concluded in the future.

-Finally, undertakings entering into agreements may apply for an exemption decision under article 1 paragraph 3 of the Law and in accordance with article 10 of the Law.
-The application for an exemption under article 1 paragraph 3 of the Law may be submitted at any time provided the notification obligation has been met.
+Finally, undertakings entering into agreements may apply for an exemption decision under article 1(3) of the Law and in accordance with article 10 of the Law.
+The application for an exemption under article 1(3) of the Law may be submitted at any time provided the notification obligation has been met.

-29 If there is a formal notification procedure, how does it work, what type of ruling does the agency deliver at the end of the procedure, and what time period is normally required to obtain it?
+30 If there is a formal notification procedure, how does it work?
+What type of ruling (if any) does the agency deliver at the end of the procedure?
+And how long does this take?
 Is a reasoned decision published at the end of the procedure?

-The notifying parties, ie the participating undertakings, must complete and submit to the HCC a detailed form which is available on the HCC's website, in Greek (http://www.epant.gr/Entipa. htm).
+The notifying parties, that is, the participating undertakings, must complete and submit to the HCC a detailed form, which is available on the HCC's website, in Greek, at: www.epant.gr/entypa. php?Lang=gr&id=37.
 There is a filing fee of €300.
 Under article 21 of the Law, the HCC is not obliged or required to examine the notified agreement, which for this reason shall not be considered automatically as (provisionally) valid.